Classic Poker Draw

 On the Deal – Initial Hand

-The probabilities to obtain various poker combinations are shown in the Table 1.
+The probabilities to get various Poker hands are shown in the Table 1.
 One Pair is very common.
-Neither Two Pairs do not guarantee an automatic prospect of success, while Aces are better than Kings, Kings are better than Queens etc. It is advantageous to keep the Pair of Aces.
+Neither Two Pairs do not guarantee an automatic prospect of success, while Aces are better than Kings, Kings are better than Queens etc. It is advantageous to keep a Pair of Aces.
 If you get another Ace, your Three of a Kind will beat any other.
 You may be interested in common myth and mistakes that players make when assessing probability.

 Chances to Improve the Initial Hand

-Sometimes it may be useful to keep an extra card with One Pair (usually the Ace) to go after a stronger hand or to confuse other players (to induce the impression that you have already got the Three of a Kind).
+Sometimes it may be useful to keep an extra card with One Pair (usually an Ace) to go after a stronger hand or to confuse other players (to induce the impression that you have already got a Three of a Kind).

 Two Pairs